tektutor/jenkins-sep-2021/README.md

 git push -u origin master
 ```
 When it prompts for user, type your email-id that is associated with your GitHub account.
 You need to paste the Personal Access Token of your GitHub account as password when prompted.

+At this point, you may refresh you GitHub repo and see your local files pushed into your GitHub !